-4 reported dead after Alpine glacier chunk strikes hikers
+Alpine glacier chunk detaches, killing at least 5 hikers

 The Alpine rescue service said in a tweet that the segment broke off near Punta Rocca (Rock Point), “along the itinerary normally used to reach the peak.”

-It wasn’t immediately clear what caused the section of ice to break away and rush down the peak’s slope, but the intense heat wave gripping Italy since late June could be a factor, Walter Milan, an Alpine rescue service spokesperson told RAI state TV.
+It wasn’t immediately clear what caused the section of ice to break away and rush down the peak’s slope.
+But the intense heat wave gripping Italy since late June could be a factor, Walter Milan, an Alpine rescue service spokesperson told RAI state TV.

 “The heat is unusual,” Milan said, noting that temperatures in recent days on the peak had topped 10 C (50 F). ”That’s extreme heat” for the peak, Milan said.
 “Clearly it’s something abnormal.”

-The injured, including a person in critical condition, were taken to several hospitals in the regions of Trentino-Alto Adige and Veneto, according to rescue services.
+The injured were flown to several hospitals in the regions of Trentino-Alto Adige and Veneto, according to rescue services.